Ga5000/Ga5000/README.md

   </div>

   ## About Me
   ### Hi, I'm Gabriel Lisboa, a dedicated and passionate Software Developer currently pursuing a Bachelor's degree in Computer Science at UNICID.
-I have a strong foundation in Java, Spring Boot, and SQL, and I
-  ### love using these technologies to build efficient, scalable solutions.
   ### The main technologies and tools I work with include:

   <div align="center" style="display: inline-block;">